Call us: (Australia)+61 7 3031 7777

 Tailings

-Curragh mine complex has two inactive tailings storage facilities (TSF) and one active in-pit TSF.
+The Curragh complex has two inactive tailings storage facilities (TSF) and one active in-pit TSF.
 All three are inspected by a registered professional engineer of Queensland annually, with guidance provided on best-practice management and maintenance of the structures.
-The active TSF is currently undergoing an embankment height raise to increase the life of storage.
+An initiative to raise the height of an embankment to increase the life of storage of the active TSF was completed in 2024.

 United States

-U.S. operations continue to seek opportunities to reduce waste in landfills.
-In 2022, the U.S. waste to landfill declined by 14%, with significant reductions in scrap metal recycling achieved.
+Our U.S. operations continue to seek opportunities to reduce waste in landfills and to increase the amount of scrap metal recycling achieved.

-Coronado participates in office recycling at each of its office locations.
-This includes the collection of co-mingled recycling, cardboard, soft paper, e-waste, ink cartridge and battery recycling.
+As with our Australian operations, the U.S. operations participate in office recycling including the collection of co-mingled recycling, cardboard, soft paper, e-waste, ink cartridge and battery recycling.
 Where possible, IT equipment that is no longer required within our organisation is either sent to a specialised e-waste recycling centre or, if there is still use left in the equipment, donated to churches, schools or other charitable organisations.

 Tailings

 In the U.S., Coronado has five TSFs in total, with one active at each complex.
-Both Logan and Greenbrier mine complexes have an inactive combined refuse facility.
+Logan complex has an inactive combined refuse facility.

 Our TSFs are inspected and certified by company representatives on a regular basis and are also inspected by respective state and federal regulatory agencies.
 The U.S. is required to inspect and certify all refuse TSFs areas every quarter for the state agencies and annually with the federal agency.
 The high-hazard facilities require inspection every seven days.